umbraco/UmbracoDocs/umbraco-cloud/release-notes/2022-06-23-releasenotes.md

-# Release Notes, June 23, 2022
+# Release Notes, June, 2022

 _Runtime setting for .NET version + New version of “Edit team” page + Several improvements_

 ## Key Takeaways

-- **Runtime setting for .NET version** - We have made it possible for you to change the .NET runtime for Umbraco 9 and Umbraco 10 cloud projects.
+* **Runtime setting for .NET version** - We have made it possible for you to change the .NET runtime for Umbraco 9 and Umbraco 10 cloud projects.
 You can change the runtime on a per-environment basis.
-- **New version of “Edit team” page** - The project subpage “Edit team” has received a noticeable facelift and reflects the future design of the Umbraco Cloud Portal.
+* **New version of “Edit team” page** - The project subpage “Edit team” has received a noticeable facelift and reflects the future design of the Umbraco Cloud Portal.
-- **Several improvements** - A whole bunch of improvements and bug fixes have been added to Umbraco Cloud recently.
+* **Several improvements** - A whole bunch of improvements and bug fixes have been added to Umbraco Cloud recently.
 Here you will find a list of the most noticeable tweaks and improvements

 ## Runtime setting for .NET version